KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="new_UserCamera_new"></a>

 ### new UserCamera()
-Create a new user camera
+Create a new user camera.

 <a name="UserCamera+setVerticalFoV"></a>

 ### userCamera.setVerticalFoV(yfov)
-Sets the vertical FoV of the user camera
+Sets the vertical FoV of the user camera.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)